 Simply Seeds offer the following well-established varieties for sale but we also give names of well established suppliers too:-

 Spring Onion cv.
 Guardsman is an F1 Hybrid White Lisbon / Japanese cross which is now a classic.
-It is vigorous and high yielding with medium green foliage, tall and erect plants which are resistant to bulbing and Botrytis.
+It is vigorous and high yielding with medium green foliage, tall and erect plants which are resistant to bulbing and the mould Botrytis.
 The shaft is long and white and remains in good condition for a good while when mature.
 Also available from Mr Fothergills.

 Probably the best salad type for later sowings, it has very good winter hardiness.

 cv.
 Lilia.
 A beautiful deep red spring onion that will bulb up nicely if left to mature or harvest while still small.
 Available from Mr Fothergills.

 cv.
 North Holland Blood Red. has a lovely red outer skin producing a bulbous base and a remarkably mild flavour.
 A great variety to grow and looks excellent when cup up in salads.
 Available from Mr Fothergills, Unwins and DT Brown.

 cv.
 Purplette.
 This one will form a bulbous base quite early in its maturity and it is purple-red skinned as well.
 Turns a lovely pink when pickled.
 Available from Thompson & Morgan.

 Spring Onion cv.
 Ramrod is a very high performing variety.
 It is a tall winter hardy and stiff leaved Lisbon type with lots of white shaft.
 Developed for spring, late summer and autumn cropping.
 Available from Suttons too.

 Spring Onion cv.
 Redmate is a very versatile British bred variety.
 It can be used not only as a salad onion, but also be left to grow on and picked as a large bulb.
 It’s intense red colour makes it very popular with the restaurant trade.